Slab Theorem and Halfspace Theorem for constant mean curvature surfaces in $\mathbb H^2\times\mathbb R$: Preliminaries

+The paraboloid ${\cal P}^+$ (as well as ${\cal P}^-$) separates the ambient space into two connected components.
+We denote by ${\cal P}_{int}$ the mean-convex component (the one where the mean curvature vector points to) and by ${\cal P}_{ext}$ the other one.
+We will use this notation in the proof of the Slab Theorem.

-There are many other examples of entire CMC graphs in $\hr$.
-In fact, for any $H\in (0, \frac{1}{2}]$ there is a one-parameter family invariant by a hyperbolic translation, see~\cite{Sa} or the appendix in~\cite{MRR11}.
-For $H\in (0,\frac{1}{2})$, we have the existence of a one-parameter family invariant by parabolic translations \cite{Sa}.
-And, moreover, for any controlled function $\gamma\in C^{2, \alpha}(\mathbb S^1)$, there exists a CMC $H=\frac 1 2$ entire graph at asymptotic horizontal signed distance $2\gamma$ from the CMC $H=\frac 1 2$ paraboloid $\mathcal P$ (see \cite{CH}).
+There are many other examples of complete CMC graphs in $\hr$.
+In fact, for any $H\in (0, \frac{1}{2}]$ there are families of CMC graphs invariant by a hyperbolic or a parabolic translation, not necessarily entire when $H<\frac 12$ (see~\cite{Sa} or the appendix in~\cite{MRR11}).
+The intersection of the asymptotic boundary of all these examples with $(\partial_\infty\h^2)\times\R$ is contained in one or two vertical lines, and some of these examples are contained in one side of a horizontal slice.

+Moreover, there exist many CMC $H=\frac 1 2$ entire graphs which are not rotationally invariant, obtained as deformation of the paraboloid, with empty asymptotic boundary in $(\partial_\infty\h^2)\times\R$ (see \cite{CH} for more details).